yoshikiri/Bound-and-Bump/README.md

 # Bound-and-Bump
 Simple 2D game made with mainly OpenGL and GLFW

-# How to Play This Game
+# How to Play this Game
   type this command in the directory which includes **vertexshader.vert**, **fragmentshader.frag**, **Image**, and **Music**
   $ ./a.out

-# Info of each files
+# Info of each Files
 * main.cpp - initialize settings and main loop of this game
 * Window.h - manage window system
 * shaderManager.h - manage vertex shader and fragment shader